 What is Machine Learning?

 Machine learning is one of the top career options right now.
 If you have good knowledge of ML algorithms, you can easily move on to becoming a data scientist.
 Machine learning requires good technical knowledge and expertise in mathematics, statistics, and probability.
 You should also possess good problem-solving and analytical skills and the aptitude to analyze and solve complex problems.

 Machine learning is vast.
 However, the fundamental concepts remain the same.
-In our article, we have listed some very common questions asked in machine learning interviews that help interviewers understand your level of knowledge as well as an aptitude for the subject.
-Other than the purely technical questions, you might be asked some subjective questions like –
+In our article, we have listed some very common questions asked in machine learning interviews that help interviewers understand a candidate’s level of knowledge as well as an aptitude for the subject.
+Other than purely technical questions, you might be asked some subjective questions like:

 - Why have you chosen machine learning and not data science as your career?

-- Mention about the projects or models you have previously built based on machine learning algorithms.
+- Mention the projects or models you have previously built based on machine learning algorithms.

 - If you have done any courses or certifications, they may ask you a little about neural networks and deep learning as well.